BRTrains/BRTrains2/README.md

 Alternatively, if you just want to steal the build script(s) then go wild.

 ### License
-This project is licensed under either the GPLv3 or GPLv2 license See [LICENSE](./LICENSE) regarding GPLv3 or [LICENSE-v2](./LICENSE-V2) regarding GPLv2
+This project is licensed under either the GPLv2 license See [LICENSE](./LICENSE) for license details